Aldwinny/Aldwinny/README.md

 - 📚 Graduate in Bachelor of Science in Information Technology, Major in 3D Animation and Mobile Application Development
 - 👀 I'm currently working as a Backend Software Engineer but I am flexible enough to work as Fullstack with knowledge in Frontend, Mobile and DevOps.
 - ⛏ I'm currently aiming for an N5 Japanese Certification as well as AZ-204 Azure Certification.
-I look forward to also learning Kafka, Google Cloud Platform, and N8N
+I look forward to also learning Kafka, Google Cloud Platform, and Kubernetes
 - ✉ You can contact me at: aldwinny.dev@gmail.com
 - 🌟 I'm currently inactive in Github right now, but I plan to work on my side projects every once in a while.